falue/waldo/docs/docs.md

 1. Connect rigby with RJ-45 cable to special port on pi ('pin 0-5')
 2. Boot pi

-## (Re-)calibrate
-Needs to be done when the cable connecting rigby and the pi has changed.
-1. Kill running scripts/remote.py process
-2. Calibrate:
-    ```
-    python helpers/remote.py -cal
-    ```

 ## Configure buttons
 Button commands are stored in config file, the following config for example defines the first 10 buttons.